oasisfeng/island/setup.md

 If you get error message in this step, please try executing `settings put global device_provisioned 0` and then above `dpm ...` command again, followed by `settings put global device_provisioned 1`.
 (The last command is very important, otherwise you may face status bar locked and being unable to call or SMS.).

 - Start Island app now and it will work in God mode.

+God mode could even work together with normal mode in Island, giving you full control on apps both inside and outside of Island.
+Just setup God mode first and then follow the steps to setup normal mode, as mentioned above.